-The problem is that in 2008 the House of Lords decision of London Borough of Lewisham v Malcolm interpreted disability-related discrimination in a very restricted way, so as to mean pretty much the same as direct discrimination.
+The problem is that in 2008 the House of Lords in London Borough of Lewisham v Malcolm interpreted disability-related discrimination in a very restricted way, so as to mean pretty much the same as direct discrimination.
 The balance has been redressed in the rest of UK by introducing discrimination arising from disability in the Equality Act 2010.
 However this has not happened in Northern Ireland.

 Even so it may be prudent to claim disability-related discrimination, in case.

 What types of claim are there in Northern Ireland?

 Apart from not having ‘discrimination arising from disability’ and ‘indirect discrimination’, the types of claim for disability discrimination are roughly the same as in the rest of the UK: